Same-sex marriage in Prince Edward Island: Provincial legislation

-Prince Edward Island legislation also recognises cohabitation agreements which can be entered into by two people who live together but are not married to each other.
-It is a written agreement recognised by the provincial Family Law Act that sets out rights and responsibilities for common-law partners.
+Prince Edward Island legislation also recognises cohabitation agreements which can be entered into by unmarried couples living together.
+These written agreements, recognized by the provincial Family Law Act, outline the rights and responsibilities of common-law partners.
 The agreement provides partners with some, but not all, of the rights and benefits of marriage.
-Common-law partners have the same rights to spousal support as married couples, and child support and custody.
-However, common-law couples are treated very different to married spouses with regards to inheritance and property rights.
-They have no right to inheritance if the partner were to die, and do not have the right to division of property or to stay in the common home upon separation or the death of the partner.
+Common-law partners have the same rights to spousal support, child support and child custody as married couples.
+However, common-law couples are treated differently to married spouses with regard to inheritance and property rights.
+They have no right to inheritance if the partner were to die, and do not have a right to division of property or to stay in the common home upon separation or the death of the partner.

 Marriage statistics

 The 2016 Canadian census showed that there were 230 same-sex couples living in Prince Edward Island.

 Religious performance

-In July 2019, the synod of the Anglican Church of Canada passed a resolution known as "A Word to the Church", allowing its dioceses to choose whether to perform same-sex marriages.
+In July 2019, the synod of the Anglican Church of Canada passed a resolution known as "A Word to the Church", allowing its dioceses to choose whether to bless and perform same-sex marriages.
 In September of the same year, Bishop Ron Cutler of the Diocese of Nova Scotia and Prince Edward Island issued a pastoral letter allowing local parishes to perform same-sex marriages.

+Some other religious organisations also perform same-sex marriages in their places of worship, including the United Church of Canada, Quakers, the Evangelical Lutheran Church in Canada, and the Canadian Unitarian Council.